Souths United FC: History

 The club was formed as South Coast United Soccer Club in 1962.
 The grounds that were to become the club's headquarters were provided by the Brisbane City Council in the early 1960s, originally consisting of an overgrown farm plot.
 This wasteland of jungle weeds and bulrushes was cleared by the club's founding members and became the Runcorn Reserve, later renamed Wakerley Park in the mid-1970s.
 The club's emerald green and white hooped colours originated in this early stage in the club's history, when Scottish champions Celtic F.C. provided Souths with 2 strips in their traditional white with emerald green hoops, which to this day, remain Souths colours.

 South Coast United joined senior competition entering the third tier of Brisbane soccer in the 1964 season.
-The club absorbed the Triangles Soccer Club in the mid-1960s contributing to a rapid expansion in its playing numbers.
+The club absorbed the Triangles Soccer Club (previously known as YMCA Soccer Club) after the 1965 season contributing to a rapid expansion in its playing numbers.
 This increased participation led to a third-place finish in 1967, then promotion to Division 2 the following season.

 The club changed its name to Souths United at the end of the 1972 season.
 After relegation to Division 3 in 1974, the club won its first senior grade premiership in 1975 and returned to Division 2 after a single season.
 With the formation of the Queensland State League in 1979, South United played two seasons in Division 1, but after relegation in last place in 1980 the club remained at the second or third tier of Brisbane soccer for the next two decades.
 In 1981 South United's Division 1 team finished 5th in the Brisbane First Division.
 One highlight from this era was winning the Division 1 South premiership in 1999, however the club was not promoted to the Brisbane Premier League.